Touch My Body: Chart performance

 After only a few hours worth of airplay, "Touch My Body" entered the Billboard Hot R&B/Hip-Hop Songs Chart at number seventy-eight the chart week of February 23, 2008.
 In its second week within the chart, it leaped to number twenty, before reaching its peak of number two.
 In its first complete week of radio airplay, the song garnered 46 million audience impressions, making its debut at number twenty-three on the Billboard Hot 100 Airplay.
 The week of March 1, 2008 the song made its debut at number fifty-seven on the Billboard Hot 100 as the "Hot Shot" of the week.
 The following week, "Touch My Body" jumped twenty-three spots to number thirty-four, making it Carey's 31st top-forty hit on the chart.
-It placed Carey as the woman with the fifth most top-forty entries on the Hot 100 in Billboard history."Touch My Body" reached the top position on the Hot 100 in its seventh week, and became Carey's eighteenth chart topper, selling 286,000 digital downloads.
+It placed Carey as the woman with the fifth most top-forty entries on the Hot 100 in Billboard history.

+"Touch My Body" reached the top position on the Hot 100 in its seventh week, and became Carey's eighteenth chart topper, selling 286,000 digital downloads.
 The song's opening week broke several records, first making Carey the solo artist with the most number one singles in United States history, surpassing the record held by Elvis Presley.
-Additionally, it gave Carey her 79th week atop the Hot 100, tying her with Presley as the artist with the most weeks at number one in the Billboard chart history."
+Additionally, it gave Carey her 79th week atop the Hot 100, tying her with Presley as the artist with the most weeks at number one in the Billboard chart history.
 The song also sold the highest amount of digital records in one week, surpassing Rihanna's "Umbrella" (2007), which sold 277,000 units.
-The following week, the song stayed at number one, and according to Mediabase, received over 400,000 spins in the United States within its second week at number one.
-By the song's sixth week of digital availability, "Touch My Body" had sold 879,000 units, and was eventually certified 3× Platinum by the Recording Industry Association of America (RIAA), denoting shipments of over three million units throughout the United States.
-According to Nielsen SoundScan, "Touch My Body" has sold over 1,459,000 copies in the United States as of August 15, 2010.
-It entered the Canadian Hot 100 at number ninety-seven, based on airplay alone, and peaked at number two.
-The song also peaked at number two on the Hot Canadian Digital Singles chart, and spent a total of thirteen weeks within the singles chart.
-In an interview with Fox News, Carey described her feelings regarding surpassing Presley's record, as well as her general sentiments following her success:

-For me, in my mind the accomplishment is just that much sweeter.
+In an interview with Fox News, Carey reflected upon breaking Presley's record, as well as her own success: "For me, in my mind the accomplishment is just that much sweeter.
 In terms of my ethnicity, always feeling like an outsider, always feeling different ... for me it's about saying, 'Thank you Lord, for giving me the faith to believe in myself when other people had written me off.'
 I've gone through enough of my life worrying about that kind of thing.
 I want to encourage anyone else out there who feels like maybe they can't overcome an obstacle, I feel like I'm living proof ... never lose your faith.
-I'm seriously a grateful individual right now.
+I'm seriously a grateful individual right now".